 based on its sex, race or other individual characteristic is also

 often contentious if not illegal.
-Restrictions on freedom of

-association can be imposed by states, but only if this is lawful and
+As mentioned above, international human rights law provides the framework for legitimate restrictions on these rights, as well as the right to privacy and the right to freedom of expression and opinion.
+Restrictions can be imposed by states, but only if this is lawful and

 proportionate.
 States must document how these limitations are